 Sometimes the palate craves freshness.
 There are times when all you want to eat is a clean dish with color and subtle flavors that are present yet not overpowering in the least.
-Strawberry, spinach and avocado quinoa salad offers that freshness and much more.
-Biting into juicy strawberries with the tender quinoa along with slightly bitter spinach and creamy avocado creates an unforgettable bite that is nutrient packed.
+Strawberry, spinach, and avocado quinoa salad offer that freshness and much more.
+Biting into juicy strawberries with the tender quinoa along with slightly bitter spinach and creamy avocado creates an unforgettable bite that is nutrient-packed.
 For added texture and healthy fat, finish the salad with roughly chopped walnuts and you have a salad that can be served as a lovely lunch, appetizer, or main course.

 - 2 handfuls fresh baby spinach